yiisoft/yii2/docs/guide/security-auth-clients.md

 which can be invoked if authentication was successful.

-This method allows you to get information about external user account, such as ID, email address, full name, preferred language etc.
+This method allows you to get information about external user account, such as ID, email address, full name, preferred language etc. Note that for each provider fields available may vary in both existence and names.

 Defining list of attributes, which external auth provider should return, depends on client type: